What is it?

 How Accurate Is It?

-The preliminary results show that charts with a display of 80 or more points are 70 to 90% more likely to be pregnancy charts all other factors being equal.
+The preliminary results show that charts with a display of 70 or more points are 5 times more likely to be pregnancy charts all other factors being equal.
 Given the statistical nature of this tool though that means that you will find cases of high value with no pregnancy and vice versa.
-This is an ongoing research that we are still updating and evaluating.
+This is an ongoing research that we update regularly.